Skip to Content

 Common causes of hernia in adults include:

-• Strain during heavy lifting or bowel movements that put pressure on the intestine or other tissues.
+• Strain during heavy lifting or bowel movements that put pressure on the intestines or other tissues.

-• Weakened muscles and fascia in the abdomen wall, often due to age, surgery, or another health condition.
+• Weakened muscles and fascia in the abdominal wall, often due to age, surgery, or another health condition.

 Hernia risk factors

-The following can increase the risk of getting a hernia:
+The following factors can increase the risk of getting a hernia:

 Many hernias don't require treatment right away.